-Please bear in mind that any modification of the material as well as own repair attempts which have not been agreed VAPE may result in a loss of warranty.
+Please bear in mind that any modification of the material as well as own repair attempts which have not been agreed with VAPE may result in a loss of warranty.
 Do not cut off wires.
 This leads to a loss of reverse polarity protection and often results in damage to electronics.
 Also, please take note of the information provided on the information page for this system.
 Check that what you have bought really corresponds to the motorcycle you have.
+Wrong ignition settings may damage your engine and even hurt you during kickstart (violent kickbacks).
+Be careful during the first test runs.
+If needed change settings to safer values (less advance).
 During assembly check carefully that the rotor (flywheel) does not touch the stator coils or anything else, which may happen due to various circumstances and lead to severe damage.